blaenk/site/input/notes/clojure-web-development.markdown

 (def app (wrap-nocache handler))
 ```

-A decent middleware combination to use for a typical site is `compojure.handler/site`{.path}, which includes support for sessions, cookies, flash, and parameter destructuring.
+A decent middleware combination to use for a typical site is <span class="path">compojure.handler/site</span>, which includes support for sessions, cookies, flash, and parameter destructuring.

 The [lib-noir] library contains a variety of middleware, such as session and cookie handling, redirects, input validation, password hashing, and so on.
 Each middleware can wrap a previously defined application handler.

 [lib-noir]: https://github.com/noir-clojure/lib-noir

-Redirection is possible via `ring.util.response/redirect`{.path} which comes with Ring, however, lib-noir also has such a function as `noir.response/redirect`{.path}, which accepts an optional status code to supply.
+Redirection is possible via <span class="path">ring.util.response/redirect</span> which comes with Ring, however, lib-noir also has such a function as <span class="path">noir.response/redirect</span>, which accepts an optional status code to supply.
 Both functions take a path---relative to the root---to which to redirect.

-Session management is also provided by the `noir.session`{.path} namespace.
-The session store is handled by Ring, and a type of store must be specified, such as `ring.middleware.session.memory`{.path}, though there are other available back-ends for the session, such as Redis.
+Session management is also provided by the <span class="path">noir.session</span> namespace.
+The session store is handled by Ring, and a type of store must be specified, such as <span class="path">ring.middleware.session.memory</span>, though there are other available back-ends for the session, such as Redis.
 The following session management functions are available:

 Function    Description
 ---------   ------------